Main Content

 This example shows how to detect and highlight object edges in a video stream.
 The behavior of the pixel-stream Sobel Edge Detector block, video stream alignment, and overlay, is verified by comparing the results with the same algorithm calculated by the full-frame blocks from the Computer Vision Toolbox™.

 This example model provides a hardware-compatible algorithm.
-You can implement this algorithm on a board using a Xilinx® Zynq® reference design.
-See Developing Vision Algorithms for Zynq-Based Hardware.
+You can implement this algorithm on a board using an AMD® Zynq® reference design.
+See Developing Vision Algorithms for Zynq-Based Hardware (SoC Blockset).

 Structure of the Example